Search This Blog

 In my family growing up, we always went shopping for a Christmas tree a few days before and Daddy would haggle and get a good price since the Christmas tree lots would be closing soon.
 No matter that the choices were skimpier than in the earlier weeks, we always got a lovely balsam pine and the decorating would begin, usually on Christmas eve.

 Today, not only is Advent lost in the shuffle, but Thanksgiving as well.
 Coming back from visiting my sister in Frederick yesterday we passed through town after town with the Christmas banners and lights already on full display.
 The pilgrims get short shrift; gotta make way for Santa and the elves.
-Buy, buy, buy, shop til you drop, not time to lose!
+Buy, buy, buy, shop til you drop, no time to lose!

 Actually, the stores have been hawking Christmas since before Halloween.
 Our deceased loved ones get nothing at all but grotesque displays of skeletons, witches, spider webs, bats, and other trappings of horror movies.
-What a sad testimony on our times to say that many of our deceased relatives are canonized at their funerals and will receive nary a prayer to ease the pains of Purgatory.
+What a sad testimony on our times to say that many of our relatives are canonized at their funerals and will receive nary a prayer to ease the pains of Purgatory.

 Such is the secular world we inhabit that in many places, including many homes, more and more resembles hell on earth.